-f) Voting and comments made at the company's 2020 Annual General Meeting
+f) Voting and comments made at the company's 2022 Annual General Meeting g) Loans to key management personnel

-The Company received 57.30% "for" votes on its remuneration report for the 2020 financial year at the Annual General Meeting held on 10 November 2020.
-As the Company received more than 25% votes against the approval of the Remuneration Report, the Company has recorded its second strike in accordance with the Corporations Act 2001 (Cth).
+The Company received 59.50% "for" votes on its remuneration report for the 2022 financial year at the Annual General Meeting held on 17 December 2021.
+As company received more than 25% votes against the approval of the Remuneration Report, the company has recorded its first strike in accordance with the Corporations Act 2001.